 Imagine reading a great review of a product that you would want to buy.
 There are pictures, pros, and cons, and the information is helpful for you to decide to buy that product.
 Would you like to know that the author of the review will receive a commission if you buy the product?
 Would that affect your thoughts about the glowing review?

 Enter the Federal Trade Commission’s (FTC) Endorsement Guides.
 These guidelines require bloggers to disclose affiliate links in their posts so that the readers would know that the blogger will receive a commission if a reader makes a purchase.

 If a blogger doesn’t disclose to their audience that he is getting commission / free product sample / any other kind of reward in exchange for the promotion of a product, it is considered a deception.

 Affiliate disclosure statement

-Affiliate disclosure statement is something that you may have seen on a lot of blogs and never given much thought to it.
+An affiliate disclosure statement is something that you may have seen on a lot of blogs and never given much thought to it.
 However, if you are blogging in a serious way, you will understand that the practice of disclosing your relationship with the product that you promote ensures fair business practices.
-All fellow bloggers must disclose their affiliate links as well, and all of your audience can make informed decisions about the future purchases.
+All fellow bloggers must disclose their affiliate relationships as well, and all of your audience can make informed decisions about future purchases.

 It must be immediately clear that you may receive compensation for your review or rating.
-You should write in simple terms that are understandable for your audience.
+You should write in simple terms that are understandable to your audience.

 The disclosure must be placed in a way that is easy to see, preferably at the top of the page.
 The text size should be at least the same as the main text of the page.
 The color should be contrasting with the background so that it would be easy to read.